prakash-shekhar/notes/history/ww2.md

 - The Nazi party was invited into power by conservatives, who thought they could use Hitler to fight German communists, they make him chancellor.
 - Pastor Martin Niemoller was a german ww1 veteran who was a conservative frustated by treaty of versailles, initially supports hitler because nationalism then becomes a minister.
 ## Traits of Fascism
-- Nationalism
-Goes beyond pride in country, there are going to be conflicts with other countries
+- Nationalism/Goes beyond pride in country, there are going to be conflicts with other countries
 - Anti-Semitism
 - Hostility towards Communism
 - Negative looks at unions
 linked to socialists/communists
-- Central Allpowerful government power is not spread out it is concentrated
+- Central Allpowerful government/power is not spread out it is concentrated
-- Oppression of opposition
-will not tolerate criticism, control the media
+- Oppression of opposition/will not tolerate criticism, control the media
 - More government involvement
 - Race/Nation over the individual
 **Nazi Germany checks all of these boxes**